duhsoares21/Starship-Infinite/README.md

 - Xbox One X - 4K at 60fps
 - Xbox Series S - 1440p at 120fps
 - Xbox Series X - 4K at 120fps

-Starship Infinite is a game inspired by classics arcade ship games like asteroids and space invaders.

-Fly through the infinite space and destroy every meteor on your way.
-A fast-paced space bullet action adventure awaits.